 The island of Tenerife, part of Spain's Canary Islands in the northern Atlantic Ocean near Africa, with a very visible caldera in the center.
 The island group consists of multiple large shield volcanoes.

-Located on the island of Tenerife, which has over 900,000 residents, in the Canary Islands, this potentially dangerous volcano last erupted in 1909.
-In 1706 the primary town of the island and several other villages were destroyed by an eruption.
-Christopher Columbus likely witnessed an eruption on the island when sailing past Tenerife in 1492.
+Located on the island of Tenerife, which has over 900,000 residents, in the Canary Islands, this potentially dangerous volcano last erupted in 1909 from a cinder cone along a rift zone on the northwest part of the volcano.
+In 1706 the primary town of the island and several other villages were destroyed by an eruption that also originated from this same northwest rift zone.
+Christopher Columbus likely witnessed another eruption from the same part of the volcano when sailing past Tenerife in 1492.

 The Canary Islands consist of multiple shield volcanoes, and Mount Teide is considered a stratovolcano which is part of, and sits on the top of, the shield volcanoes that formed Tenerife anciently.
 As a stratovolcano, it has potential for explosive eruptions similar to Italy’s dangerous Mount Vesuvius, which it closely resembles in structure.